Health of the Market (5/27/2023)

 [NC] Also shown is the CRB Commodities Index, which is a measure of inflation.
 This index is an unweighted geometric average of prices across 17 commodities including energy, grains, industrials, livestock, precious metals, and agriculturals.

-[NC] The price of gold had risen dramatically until the year and a half pull-back.
+[NC] The price of gold had risen dramatically until the 2-year pull-back.
 The gold and silver miners ETFs (GDX and SIL) had gone up even more.
-Gold has been doing well recently as the dollar weakens.
+Now the uncertainty in the market and potentially lower interest rated is pushing the price of gold higher again.

 Long-Term Overview